BrianDouglasIE/BrianDouglasIE.github.io/posts/bit-shifting-for-performance.md

 ## The Bit Shifter Implementation

 The bit-shifting implementation is going to work along the same lines.
-However, some boilerplate code is need to `pack` and `unpack` out vector's values.
+However, some boilerplate code is needed to `pack` and `unpack` our vector's values.
 Essentially what we are doing with the `pack` method is a mask and shift of `x`, `y`, and `z` to pack them efficiently into a single 32-bit number.
-The idea here being that a 32-bit number will be stored with less memory that the class used in the object based run.
+The idea here being that a 32-bit number will be stored with less memory than the class used in the object based run.

 Putting these concepts into practice we have the below script.